navveenb/lean-agentic-ai/foundation-agentic-ai/what-is-agentic-ai.md

-# Day 1 – What is Agentic AI?
+# What is Agentic AI?
 *From Reactive to Goal-Oriented Systems*

 ---